africanproofs/apregister/docs/integrate.md

 ## Test-support contracts (Coston2 only)

-`MockIdentityRegistry` (`0xf77C24aFAC992CE17fFe2a01b642d1CE5d025D9e`) is an admin-managed allowlist that mirrors the EntityManager's "is this an FSP identity?" semantics on testnet, where the real EntityManager isn't populated.
-The portal uses it on Coston2 to gate the Provider participant type. **Do not rely on it from production code** — Flare mainnet uses the real `EntityManager` via `FlareContractRegistry`.
+`MockIdentityRegistry` (`0xf77C24aFAC992CE17fFe2a01b642d1CE5d025D9e`) is an admin-managed allowlist that mirrors VoterRegistry's "is this a registered FSP voter?" semantics on testnet, where the real Flare voter set isn't populated.
+The portal uses it on Coston2 to gate the Provider participant type. **Do not rely on it from production code** — Flare mainnet uses the real `VoterRegistry` via `FlareContractRegistry`.